dimitardilov77/ta-dsk/Practice/Slaveyko test scenarios.md

 | ------------------------------------- | -----------------------------------------------------------------------------------
 | Name                                  | Check the mobile number is filled in and correct
 | Status                                | Draft
-| Precondition                          | Open practice form at https://demoqa.com/automation-practice-form
+| Precondition                          | Open practice form at https://demoqa.com/automation-practice-form.
+Input names.
 | Objective                             | To check if the mobile number is filled in and have at exactly 10 digits
 | Priority                              | High
 | Owner                                 | Creator